coderoad/coderoad.github.io/_posts/2016-01-04-coderoad-api.md

 ### `@hint`

-*Note: Hints have not been implemented yet in Atom-Coderoad.
+*Note: Hints have not yet been implemented in Atom-Coderoad.
 Coming soon.*

 *@hint* loads a string, or array of strings, which can be used to provide hints for the user.

     @hint('A hint for the user')
     @hint(['The first hint', 'The second hint'])

-*@hint* may use codeblocks with syntax highlighting.
+*@hint* may use code-blocks with syntax highlighting.

     @hint(`var a = 42;`)